 They are there for a reason, pay close attention to them.
 If they confuse you, ask someone.

 It’s your job to know and follow the code, to avoid accidents.
 This is important.
-Be aware of other skiers and snowboarders at all times.
-Stay visible, stay in control, and keep your equipment under control (as much as possible).
+Be aware of other skiers/snowboarders at all times.
+Stay visible, stay in control, and keep your equipment under control.
+No pressure.